Supportive Housing Advisor

 Due to the nature of this role, access to a reliable vehicle will be required.

 Please review the attached job description for a complete list of duties, qualifications and competencies.
 To be considered for this competition, applicants must submit a cover letter and resume clearly identifying how they meet the qualifications necessary for this position.
 This information will be used as part of the selection process.

 Your cover letter and resume should be submitted as one document in your profile when applying for this position.
 Please add your cover letter to your resume and submit both documents as your resume.

 (When there is a pop up asking if you wish to view only secure items, press no)

 As part of the application process, you will be prompted to fill out a questionnaire which must be completed in order for your application to be considered.
 Please allot up to 5 minutes to fill it out after submitting your resume and cover letter as one single document.

 At BC Housing, we're committed to providing a healthy, safe and inclusive workplace where respect and diversity are recognized assets.
-We welcome applications from women, visible minorities, Indigenous Peoples, individuals with disabilities, persons of any sexual orientation or gender identity, and all people committed to meaningful work that makes a difference.
+We invite and welcome applications from women, visible minorities, Indigenous Peoples, individuals with disabilities, persons of all sexual orientations and gender identities, and all people committed to meaningful work that makes a difference.
+We are committed to providing an inclusive and barrier-free work environment, starting with the hiring process.
 If you require accommodations at any point during the application and hiring process, please contact .

 We didn’t become one of BC’s Top Employers and one of Canada’s Greenest Employers without a lot of thought, care and consideration for our team and environment.
 Our supportive and collaborative workplace balances engaging and challenging work with personal development and wellness initiatives.